+Student:

-Student: Supervisor(s):
+Supervisor(s):

+Practicum Site:

+Term(s):

-Practicum Site - Term(s): and improving evaluation too In completing result from I is designe this evalua m validation as ed to allow cons s well as fron structive feedb find it useful h highlighting back along that to review the areas needir It spectrum. e Clinical Pra nproves.
-Learning ag attention.
-This cticum/Placement Your feedback supervisor, your atings for each the Director of the evaluation supervisors an aggregate the over at least 2 share your cowith the Director. k will be keep can rate can rate can rate can rate can rate for can rate for can rate feedback 2 years) are mments ditter of Clinic ept confidential either the over sor individually.
-Taining (or to the or the DCT).
-The practicum single offered by mind provide this irectly with sup in the follow all quality of Second, you e Clinic Direct However, in tes, the Dultiple student to the supervisors at all to have concerning the concerning the student of the supervisors at all the concerning the student of the supervisors at all the su ing ways.
-First supervision at the evaluation of st, if there way that site, or will initially be the Departm vide construct Director, as ple years (at gain, you are also are enco as more than one you can complete available only to ent in the case of ctive feedback to appropriate) will least 4 students of course free to ouraged to speak by this evaluation, supervisors, y each of your ou may ch primary so e final pag oose to evalua upervisors.
-Yo e.
-Such comme ite them colle ur narrative o ctively or con nplete separa s also welco ou had multiple te evaluations for med and can be do not adequately ed me in meeti nent, therapy, a ticum contract 1 2 3 4 5 6 7 Strongly Disagree Neutral Strongly Agree
+sult from validation as s well as from highlighting areas needin proves.
+Learning g attention.
+This

+In completing this Goals form you s cticum/Placement cticum.

+supervisor, you or ratings for each s the Director of CI the evaluations supervisors and aggregate the fe over at least 2 ye share your comm an rate esupervisorinical Tramade for external edback cears) and ents directions. either the over or individually ining (or to the r the DCT). practicum soffered by mu provide this ctly with supe ining if you ha rall quality of some Second, you be Clinic Direct However, in ites, the DC altiple student to the supervisors at any ave concerns supervision at r evaluation voor or Head of order to pro CT (or Clinic s over multiphisors/sites.
+A time.
+You als about being i t that site, or y will initially be f the Departmovide construct Director, as ple years (at gain, you are o are encoura dentified by th is more than one you can complete available only to ent in the case of tive feedback to appropriate) will least 4 students of course free to ged to speak with his evaluation, as

-- ependable and ned if needed) d accessible (e.ç : g., kept appo intments and adhered to
+you may choose primary superviso to evalua ors.
+Your ate them colle narrative com ectively or com nmentary is als nplete separa o welcomed te evaluations and can be inc Itiple supervisors, s for each of your cluded on the final cover all facets of

+1. The superviso (e.g., regarding cum contract

 1 2 3 4 5 6 7

 Strongly Disagree Neutral Strongly Agree

-3. The supe useful fashio nd commente d on my reports and progres ss notes in a t imely and
+ependable and ned if needed) l accessible (e.g : ., kept appo intments and adhered to

 1 2 3 4 5 6 7

 Strongly Disagree Neutral Strongly Agree

-4. The supe assessment • ıseful pointers about techniqu es - helped me with what to say/do in
+3. The super useful fashio nd commented d on my reports and progres s notes in a ti mely and

 1 2 3 4 5 6 7

 Strongly Disagree Neutral Strongly Agree

+4. The super seful pointers about technique es - helped ı me with what to say/do in

+1 2 3 4 5 6 7

+Strongly Disagree Neutral Strongly Agree

 • s or readings ap possible (e.g., o • • •

 1 2 3 4 5 6 7

 Strongly Disagree Neutral Strongly Agree

-• to research and which presenti • •
+• to research and, r which presenti • •

 1 2 3 4 5 6 7

 Strongly Disagree Neutral Strongly Agree

-7. The supe rvisor assiste ed with my und derstanding of e thical and le gal issues:
+7. The supe rvisor assiste ed with my und lerstanding of et thical and leg gal issues:

 1 2 3 4 5 6 7

 Strongly Disagree Neutral Strongly Agree

 8. The supervisor assisted with my understanding of issues related to diversity:

 1 2 3 4 5 6 7

 Strongly Disagree Neutral Strongly Agree

-9. The super visor suppo rted my voicin g of differences of opinion re egarding his/h er suggestions:
+9. The super rvisor suppo rted my voicin g of differences of opinion re garding their suggestions:

 1 2 3 4 5 6 7

 Strongly Disagree Neutral Strongly Agree

-10. The supe judgmental.
-We could discu ss both the st rengths and
+10. The supoweaknesses -judgmental.
+We could discus ss both the st rengths and

 1 2 3 4 5 6 7

 Strongly Disagree Neutral Strongly Agree

-eness of my the llowing for differ act on the
+• • eness of my the allowing for diffe •

 1 2 3 4 5 6 7

 Strongly Disagree Neutral Strongly Agree

-ed criticism an te to my level (d suggestions ir of training: n a construct ive, supportiv e way, and
+12. The supervisor offered criticism and suggestions in a constructive, supportive way, and feedback was appropriate to my level of training:

 1 2 3 4 5 6 7

 Strongly Disagree Neutral Strongly Agree

 13. In group supervision settings, the supervisor encouraged participation from all students and treated students equally:

 1 2 3 4 5 6 7

 Strongly Disagree Neutral Strongly Agree